Hey Pet Lovers & Pet Parents,

 - But, if you do decide to apply borax powder directly onto the fur of your pet, we recommend that you only use one teaspoon at a time as this will dramatically reduce any risks associated with its application.

 Remember to wash them after they have been outside because fleas and ticks are attracted to their blood which means they could potentially come back inside with them from areas where there’s an infestation.

-Borax is safe for cats plus other small pest if used as intended.
-Always go for brands and quantities that are EPA-registered for your intended use to reduce chances toxicity.
+Borax is safe for cats plus another small pest if used as intended.
+Always go for brands and quantities that are EPA-registered for your intended use to reduce chances of toxicity.

 If you are trying to control fleas in your cat, fill borax into crevices, cracks, and carpet and leave it there for around 24 hours before vacuuming it.
 Don’t put the borax powder directly on your cat’s.

 For fleas, borax will damage their exoskeletons but for other insects like termites, ants, and cockroaches, it’ll cause stomach poisoning.

 - Sprinkle Borax across the floor, and in carpets.
 This is great for fleas, as it kills their larvae, but may not exterminate the adult fleas since they’ll only feed on pet blood.